 As the days begin to lengthen and the season shifts toward spring, March presents us with an opportunity to pause, reflect, and seek rest in the midst of life’s busyness.
 This time of year, particularly during Lent, invites us to slow down and realign our hearts with God.
 Amid the demands of everyday life, we are reminded of the importance of resting in His presence and trusting Him with the burdens we carry.
 In Matthew 11:28-30, Jesus extends an invitation to us:

-“Come to me, all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.”
+“Come to me, all you who labor and are heavily burdened, and I will give you rest.
+Take my yoke upon you and learn from me, for I am gentle and humble in heart; and you will find rest for your souls.
+For my yoke is easy, and my burden is light.“

 This month, let’s embrace the invitation to rest—spiritually, mentally, and physically—as we prepare our hearts for the journey of Lent and the new life that comes with Easter.